sujaybs/Audio-Reflection/README.md

 3. SPI reader micro memory SD TF card memory card shield module
 4. Arduino Nano or equivalent
 5. Motorised Potentiometer
-6. A LiPo battery if portability is desired.
+6. A LiPo battery if portability is desired
+7. 1 Watt speaker or any off the shelf speaker would work.

 Then they are connected as per the following (click on image to show in full size):